johanna-oncken/Marketing-Analytics-DWH/README.md

 **Goal:** Turn attention into intent and conversions through the full customer journey.

-**Key finding:** The average converting user interacts with 5 touchpoints before purchasing — and repeat buyers need roughly half the touchpoints of first-time buyers, validating the trust effect.
+**Key finding:** The average converting user interacts with 5 touchpoints before purchasing — and repeat buyers need roughly 30% fewer touchpoints than first-time buyers, validating the trust effect.
 The linear attribution model distributes €147,679 in revenue across 13,814 attributed touchpoints, with 75% attribution coverage (2,160 of 2,890 purchasers matched to touchpoint paths).

 **Overall Linear ROAS:** 2.12x (€147,679 revenue / €69,607 attributed cost)